CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Automated encryption and data upload via a web browser for small files (1<GB).
 Larger files (100<GB) can be encrypted using an application and uploaded to the web browser or programmatically (100>GB).

-* Supports encryption and storage of any file type: text files, images, audio files, video, and genetic data (default space 10 TB, additional space required contact servicedesk@csc.fi).
+* Supports encryption and storage of any file type: text files, images, audio files, video, and genetic data (default space 10 TB, additional space required contact [CSC Service Desk](../../support/contact.md)).
 In addition, you can describe or organize each file or bucket with specific tags.

 ## Limitations